 Ways CTMs Can Find Work-Life Balance

-- Take your Paid Time Off (PTO)!
+- Take Your Paid Time Off (PTO)

 Yes, it is hard to schedule PTO, but do it anyway!
-You earned it and you deserve it!
+You earned it and you deserve it.

 Be strategic with your PTO.
-Consider adding a day or two on to company closures so you can enjoy a few extra days off.
+Consider adding a day or two to company closures so you can enjoy a few extra days off.

 Don’t forget to keep track of your PTO balance!
-Review on an ongoing basis so you can plan ahead.
+Review it on an ongoing basis so you can plan ahead.

-- Manage your Full Time Equivalent (FTE) Hours!
+- Manage your Full Time Equivalent (FTE) Hours

 - .25 FTE = 10 hours/week